Simple, step-by-step help for getting the most out of the Choiceworks Calendar.

 Choose where to keep it

 You can save the file right on your iPad in Files or iCloud Drive, so it is always within reach.
-If you would like a copy on your computer, connect the iPad with a cable, open Finder, select your device in the sidebar, click the Files tab, and drag the file across.
+If you have a Mac, connect the iPad with its charging cable, open a Finder window, click your iPad's name in the list on the left, click the Files tab, and drag the file across.
+No computer, or a Windows one?
+Saving to Files or iCloud Drive on the iPad keeps your copy just as safe.

 Bring your calendars back